News

 LG 27G850A Specs

 The panel has the usual 1ms G2G response time spec, and a contrast ratio of 2000:1.
 It also has a 10-bit colour depth and a wide colour gamut covering 99% DCI-P3.
-It has a 500 nits typical brightness for SDR and a peak bright up to 670 nits it seems for HDR.
+It supports hardware level calibration too which is something only LG seem to be widely offering on consumer monitors at the moment.
+It has a 450 nits typical brightness for SDR and a peak bright up to 670 nits it seems for HDR.
 The stand offers a full range of tilt, height, swivel and rotate adjustments.

 Image courtesy of Tweakers.net